WenLonG12345/react-date-dropdown/README.md

 ## Deploy components

 After developing we can run deploy component library to npm automatically using [Github actions](https://github.com/4-life/storybook-boilerplate/blob/master/.github/workflows/push.yml).
-Although storybook docs says that we can deploy it using [just Babel](https://storybook.js.org/tutorials/design-systems-for-developers/react/en/distribute/) we can't do that if our project contains SCSS, Typescript, etc. That's why we build components by [Webpack](https://github.com/4-life/storybook-boilerplate/webpack.config.ts)
+Although storybook docs says that we can deploy it using [just Babel](https://storybook.js.org/tutorials/design-systems-for-developers/react/en/distribute/) we can't do that if our project contains SCSS, Typescript, etc. That's why we build components by [Webpack](https://github.com/4-life/storybook-boilerplate/blob/master/webpack.config.ts)

+## Components documentation

+You can find deployed storybook [here](https://storybook.4life.work/)

 ## Using component library